google-deepmind/bsuite/README.md

 We include implementations of several common agents in the `baselines` subdirectory, along with a minimal run-loop.

-Our baselines additionally depend on [TensorFlow](http://tensorflow.org) and [Sonnet](https://github.com/deepmind/sonnet).
-These dependencies are not installed by default, since `bsuite` is independent of any machine learning library.
+See the [installation][#installation] section for how to include the required dependencies (mainly [TensorFlow](http://tensorflow.org) and [Sonnet](https://github.com/deepmind/sonnet)) at install time.
+These dependencies are not installed by default, since `bsuite` does not require users to use any specific machine learning library.

 ## Running the entire suite of experiments